 "My first priority with Brewster and subsequent courses is fairness," Spring said.
 "I want someone to step up and understand through playing the hole what the designer is asking them to do and to have a fair route to do that.
 I’m not a big fan of randomness."

 However, "fairness" shouldn't be confused with "ease."
 Spring believes good shots should be rewarded, but he also thinks imprecise shots should have their due punishments.
 An example of this dynamic can be heard in Nate Sexton's analysis of the landing zone for hole 2 at Brewster from JomezPro's coverage of the 2019 Green Mountain Championship:

 That clip also shows another big part of what to expect at Brewster: trees.
-Though there are some relatively open greens on some holes, Brewster is a true woods course that constantly puts players' accuracy to the test.
+Though there are some relatively open greens on a number of holes, Brewster is a true woods course that constantly puts players' accuracy to the test.
 And since demanding "a diversity of throws" is also part of Spring's design ethos, players need to be deft at a variety of shot shapes at a wide range of distances to score well.

 You can take a look at the hole (and how reigning world champion Paul McBeth drove on it) in the clip below from JomezPro:

 Recent & Planned Developments at Brewster Ridge Disc Golf Course